Battle of Largs

 On the night of 1 October, during a bout of stormy weather, several Norwegian vessels were driven aground on the Ayrshire coast, near present-day Largs.
 On 2 October, while the Norwegians were salvaging their vessels, the main Scottish army arrived on the scene.
 Composed of infantry and cavalry, the Scottish force was commanded by Alexander of Dundonald, Steward of Scotland.
 The Norwegians were gathered in two groups: the larger main force on the beach and a small contingent atop a nearby mound.
 The advance of the Scots threatened to divide the Norwegian forces, so the contingent on the mound ran to rejoin their comrades on the beach below.
 Seeing them running from the mound, the Norwegians on the beach believed they were retreating and fled back towards the ships.
 There was fierce fighting on the beach, and the Scots took up a position on the mound formerly held by the Norwegians.
-Late in the day, after several hours of skirmishing, the Norwegians recaptured the mound.
+Late in the day, the Norwegians recaptured the mound after several hours of skirmishing.
 The Scots withdrew from the scene and the Norwegians reboarded their ships.
 They returned the next morning to collect their dead.
 With the weather deteriorating, Haakon's fleet sailed to Orkney to overwinter.

-As a result of the battle, Scotland achieved the end of 500 years of Norse Viking depredations and invasions despite being tremendously outnumbered, without a one-sided military victory in the ensuing battle.
-The victory caused the complete retreat of Norwegian forces from western Scotland and the realm entered a period of prosperity for almost 40 years.
-The tactical decision at Largs thus led to a sweeping strategic victory that ended in Scotland purchasing the Hebrides Islands and the Isle of Man in the Treaty of Perth, 1266.

 The battle is commemorated in Largs by an early 20th-century monument, and festivities held there annually since the 1980s.

 Context

 Viking depredations have been recorded in the British Isles since the late 8th century, and Scandinavian settlement on Scotland's western-seaboard may have begun before the turn of the 9th century.
 Claims to this region by Norwegian kings date to the turn of the 12th century, when Magnus Olafsson, King of Norway (d.
 1103) established himself in the Hebrides and the Isle of Man (Mann).
 Direct Norwegian control ended with Magnus' death, after which the Hebrides and Mann, known to the Norwegians as the "Southern Isles", were controlled by local dynasties for over a century and a half.
-In the first half of the 13th century, the seaboard was controlled by two main power-blocks: one consisting of the Mann, Lewis and Harris, and Skye—controlled by the patrilineal descendants of Godred Crovan (d.
+In the first half of the 13th century, the seaboard was controlled by two main power blocks: one consisting of the Mann, Lewis and Harris, and Skye—controlled by the patrilineal descendants of Godred Crovan (d.
 1095); the other consisting of mainland territories in Argyll, and the islands of Islay, Jura, Mull, and possibly Uist—controlled by the descendants of Somerled (d.
 1164).
 As part of the far-flung, early 13th century Norwegian realm, these island rulers recognised the overlordship of Haakon Haakonarson, King of Norway (d.
 1263).